ashleygraf101/ashleygraf101/README.md

-### Hi there 👋 I'm Ashley.
+### Hi there, I'm Ashley 👋 .

-🌱 I'm a career changer software tester, with work experience in manual testing, and portfolio in automated testing.
+🌱 I'm a new software tester, with work experience in manual testing, and portfolio in automated testing.
 My thought process is outlined in each README, as well as a step-by-step-by-step for installing and running each project.

 🔭 In a former life I was a digital marketer, and we do more UAT testing than you might think.
 That was how I discovered what I wanted to do next.
 As part of my move out of marketing, my most recent project was a website for a celebrity cupcake bakery.
 I also tested the features I wrote about for GetPylon, a solar sales software company.
 I've also worked in eCommerce for a coffee distribution company as the conduit between dev & line marketing/customer service/logistics/accounts/etc. It was 50/50 help desk/marketing assistant.

 ⚡ Fun fact: The first thing I ever tested was the battery pack on a solar electric car.
 It was where I first deeply thought abour quality and safety.
 As a participant in the 2015 World Solar Challenge, I ran Sunswift's social media, and helped out the electrical team during the leadup to the race.
 In fact, that's my team shirt in the photo.
 I still have it!

+💬 Ask me about: Documentation that tells you the how and the why, choosing the right tool for the job, and building resiliency into software from the perspective of help desk.

 📫 How to reach me: Email me at ashley.graf101@gmail.com or find me on Twitter at <a href="https://twitter.com/ashleygraf_">@ashleygraf_</a>.

-💬 Ask me about: Documentation that tells you the how and the why, choosing the right tool for the job, and building resiliency into software from the perspective of help desk.
+😄 Pronouns: She/her

 <!--
 **ashleygraf101/ashleygraf101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.